PKU-YuanGroup/Open-Sora-Plan/README.md

 Open-Sora Plan shows excellent performance in video generation.

-### 🔥 Higher performance and compression WFVAE
+### 🔥 WFVAE with Higher performance and compression
-- With an 8×8×8 downsampling rate, but achieve higher PSNR reconstruction than the VAE used in Wan2.1.
+- With an 8×8×8 downsampling rate, but achieves higher PSNR than the VAE used in Wan2.1.
 Lowers the training cost for the DiT built upon it.

 ### 🚀 More powerful sparse dit
 - The more powerful sparse attention architecture, SUV, achieves performance close to dense DiT while providing over a 35% speedup.